-This setting aims to model the source of the heterogeneity in inflation expectations, not to make a general statement about expectations formation processes.
-This source of heterogeneity is relevant, consistent across surveys of expectations, and it complements other findings on inflation expectation formation.
-The flexibility of this framework allows us to connected to our empirical setting and to learn about how people use their history of inflation when they form expectations.
+This setting aims to model a specific source of heterogeneity in inflation expectations rather than to provide a general statement about expectation formation processes.
+This source of heterogeneity is relevant, consistently observed across different expectation surveys, and complements other findings on inflation expectation formation.
+The flexibility of this framework allows us to align the model closely with our empirical setting and to learn about how individuals incorporate their history of inflation when forming expectations.

-We denote the true conditional distribution of the unknown inflation variable in a given period t as $f(\pi{t+1} | \mathscr{I}t)$ , where the term $\mathscr{I}t$ denotes the common set of information available in that period.
-Given this definition, we assume that the inflation's belief distribution for agent i is given by
+We denote the true conditional distribution of the unknown inflation variable in a given period t as $f(\pi{t+1} | \mathcal{I}t)$, where the term \mathcal{I}t denotes the common set of information available at that period.
+Given this definition, we assume that the inflation belief distribution for agent i is given by